 Chunks, on the other hand, are large pieces of hardwood.
 Usually less than 2 inches, these pieces are best for creating smoke over a longer period of time.
-If you are smoking for a while then it’s best to use chunks.
+If you are smoking for a while, then it’s best to use chunks.
 You’ll get more smoke and you will get it over a longer period of time without having to run out and add more every 30 minutes.
 Be sure to check whether your smoker can use wood chunks.

 When buying wood for smoking, aside from getting a hardwood with a pleasant smoke, look for wood of good quality.